sergiimarchuk/Linux/BIND-setup-openSUSE-15.6-EN-with-serial.md

 ---

+⚙️ Diagnosis

+So, the issue is DNS resolution doesn’t work on bobby, but it does on your BIND server.

+That suggests one (or more) of these on bobby:

+/etc/resolv.conf is missing or misconfigured

+It likely doesn’t point to your DNS server (base-host-01).

+/etc/nsswitch.conf isn’t configured to use DNS

+It should have a line like:

+hosts: files dns

+Firewall or network isolation between bobby and your DNS server.

+Less likely, since bobby and the DNS server are on the same subnet (192.168.100.x), and ping works fine.

+Local caching resolver (systemd-resolved or dnsmasq) misconfiguration.

+Could cause it to ignore the correct nameserver.

+---

 **Key point:** Always increase the Serial number when you make any change.\
 Otherwise, BIND and clients may continue to use old cached data.